Hatemhusnieh/challenges/linkedList/README.md

     - `"{ a } -> { b } -> { c } -> NULL"`
 - Any exceptions or errors that come from your code should be semantic, capture-able errors.
 For example, rather than a default error thrown by your language, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.
 - Be sure to follow your language/frameworks standard naming conventions (e.g. C# uses PascalCasing for all method and class names).

+# Linked List Insertion

+Write the following methods for the Linked List class:

+- append
+  - arguments: new value
+  - adds a new node with the given value to the end of the list
+- insert before
+  - arguments: value, new value
+  - adds a new node with the given new value immediately before the first node that has the value specified
+- insert after
+  - arguments: value, new value
+  - adds a new node with the given new value immediately after the first node that has the value specified